MTG Clone cards have a fascinating job, which copy any creature in play.

 While battling, casting a spell at an instant speed is quite important.
 When the other spells require you to use it at your turn, this spell can be used anytime.
 There are many more ways it could be used, either as offense or defense.

 With this being said, it’s undoubtedly one of the best MTG Clone cards in this game.

 8. Dack’s Duplicate

-Continue with the trend of two-colored alternatives on Clones, Dack’s Duplicate is a representative for an Izzet Clone.
+Continuing with the trend of two-colored alternatives on Clones, Dack’s Duplicate is a representative of an Izzet Clone.
 It can enter the battlefield as a copy of any creature just as expected; this Clone spell gains two different abilities: Haste and Dethrone.

 9. The Mimeoplasm

 This Clone is an excellent choice for any Sultai Commander.
 Being a powerful clone, The Mimeoplasm does not create a copy of the creature on the battlefield.
 Instead, it copies creatures that are from the graveyard, which is kind of similar to Lasav, Dimir Mastermind.

 When entering the fight, The Mimeoplasm has the ability to exile two cards you prefer from any player’s graveyard.

 After that, it turns into a copy of one of the exiled creatures.
 After that, it gets a +1/+1 counter that has the same amount of power as the other creature that is exiled, easy and simple.